thenbrent/bbbolt/README.md

 This code is similar to that in the example-clients.php file.

 Once you have called this function, your client is setup and ready for interaction with your bbBolt Server.

+## Online Documentation

+For more information about bbBolt and documentation on configuring additional options, refer to the [bbBolt Codex](http://codex.bbbolt.org).